 We are a clinical-stage biotechnology company dedicated to improving the lives of patients, caregivers, and families affected by rare and common neurodegenerative diseases by pursuing the development of disease-modifying therapeutics to restore the vigilance of microglia.
 Microglia are the sentinel immune cells of the brain and play a critical role in maintaining central nervous system (CNS) health and responding to damage caused by disease.
 Leveraging recent research implicating microglial dysfunction in neurodegenerative diseases, we utilize a precision medicine approach to develop a pipeline of therapeutic candidates, initially addressing genetically defined patient subpopulations, that we believe will activate and restore microglial function.
 Our first therapeutic candidates are designed to activate Triggering Receptor Expressed on Myeloid Cells 2 (TREM2), a key microglial receptor protein that mediates responses to environmental signals in order to maintain brain health and whose dysfunction is linked to neurodegeneration.
 We have two main programs that are designed to target TREM2.
-Our lead product candidate, VGL101, is a fully human monoclonal antibody (mAb) TREM2 agonist (or activator) that is currently being studied in a Phase 2 proof-of-concept trial in patients with adult-onset leukoencephalopathy with axonal spheroids and pigmented glia (ALSP), a rare and fatal neurodegenerative disease.
-Our second program is a small molecule TREM2 agonists with an initial focus on Alzheimer's disease (AD) in genetically defined subpopulations.
-We expect to submit an Investigational New Drug (IND) application to the U.S. Food and Drug Administration (FDA) for this program, and subject to FDA clearance of the IND, initiate clinical development in healthy volunteers.
+Our lead clinical candidate, VGL101, is a fully human monoclonal antibody (mAb) TREM2 agonist (or activator) that is currently being studied in a Phase 2 proof-of-concept trial in patients with adult-onset leukoencephalopathy with axonal spheroids and pigmented glia (ALSP), a rare and fatal neurodegenerative disease.
+Our second clinical candidate, VG-3927, is an oral small molecule TREM2 agonist that we plan to evaluate for the potential treatment of Alzheimer's disease (AD) with an initial focus on genetically defined subpopulations of AD.
+The Investigational New Drug (IND) application for VG-3927 is now open with the U.S. Food and Drug Administration (FDA) and the Phase 1 clinical trial commenced dosing in October 2023.